Thirty-first Dynasty of Egypt

-The Thirty-first Dynasty of Egypt (notated Dynasty XXXI, alternatively 31st Dynasty or Dynasty 31), also known as the Second Egyptian Satrapy, was effectively a satrapy of the Achaemenid Persian Empire between 343 BC to 332 BC.
+The Thirty-first Dynasty of Egypt (notated Dynasty XXXI, alternatively 31st Dynasty or Dynasty 31), also known as the Second Egyptian Satrapy, was effectively a satrapy of the Achaemenid Empire between 343 BC to 332 BC.
 It was founded by Artaxerxes III, the King of Persia, after his reconquest of Egypt and subsequent crowning as Pharaoh of Egypt, and was disestablished upon the conquest of Egypt by Alexander the Great.

 The period of the 31st Dynasty was the second occasion in which Persian pharaohs ruled Egypt, hence the term "Second Egyptian Satrapy".
 Before the 31st Dynasty was founded, Egypt had enjoyed a brief period of independence, during which three indigenous dynasties reigned (the 28th, 29th, and 30th dynasties).
 The period before this is referred to as the "First Egyptian Satrapy" or the 27th Dynasty (525–404 BC).

 History

 First Egyptian Campaign

 In around 351 BC, Artaxerxes embarked on a campaign to recover Egypt, which had revolted under his father, Artaxerxes II.
 At the same time, a rebellion had broken out in Asia Minor, which, being supported by Thebes, threatened to become serious.
 Levying a vast army, Artaxerxes marched into Egypt, and engaged Nectanebo II.
 After a year of fighting the Egyptian Pharaoh, Nectanebo inflicted a crushing defeat on the Persians with the support of mercenaries led by the Greek generals Diophantus and Lamius.
-Artaxerxes was compelled to retreat and postpone his plans to reconquer Egypt.
+Artaxerxes was compelled to retreat and to postpone his plans to reconquer Egypt.